0xa-at/jku.community/README.md

 Static website with all communities at JKU.

-## How to add a new club?
+## How to edit your club info or add a new club?

 Fork the repo and add a new `INSERT_YOUR_CLUB_NAME_HERE.md` file in:
 - `content/clubs` for clubs at the JKU
 - `content/linz` for clubs in Linz

-The format for the file looks like this:
+Edit your club file information such that it fits the following format:
 ```markdown
 +++
 title = "Cool Club"      # Insert the name here